dullroar/miki/README.rst

 Add any legal json you like to your generated meta.json file.
 See the examples in the Books subdirectory of this repo.

+Note that there are no actual book files in the Books subdirectories of this repo; I didn't want to include binaries in the repo.
+Normally would would have your files alongside your meta.json files in your Books subdirectories.
+I included a source field for each item in the Books examples, if you want to go looking.

 Writing Links in Your .rst and .md source files
 ===============================================